valdeanda/Time_series_mats/README.md

 ipython3 notebook
 ```

-### `Libraries version
+### `Requirements`

 ---

-In order to reproduce all the figures using the notebooks, the following libraries must be installed first
+In order to reproduce all the figures the following libraries must be installed first

 `Python libraries`
 + Pandas >= 0.20.3